Contesting a Will

 Contact Our Experienced Elder Law Attorneys

 Contesting a will is a complicated matter.
 At Cavallo & Cavallo, our experienced New York estate attorneys understand how important it is that your loved ones wishes be honored.
 We work diligently on behalf of family members in contesting wills that are fraudulent or that were procured under duress.
 We will fight to protect your best interests while ensuring justice is served.
-With offices in the Bronx and New Rochelle, we’re your neighborhood law firm, providing efficient, effective legal representation to handle all your legal needs.
+With offices in the Bronx and Westchester, we’re your neighborhood law firm, providing efficient, effective legal representation to handle all your legal needs.